GMP Degree / Mechanical and Manufacturing Engineering

 Work-study programs are available starting in the third year (apprenticeship contract and professional training contract)

-All courses are available as (for employees, individuals, or job seekers), subject to meeting the required prerequisites and the terms and conditions of each course.
+All training programs are available as (for employees, individuals, or job seekers), subject to meeting the required prerequisites and the terms and conditions of each course.

 the diploma